vikbert/nutab/README.md

 ```

 ## essential features
 - ✅ Manage the Todos
+  - drag and drop to sort the todos
+  - bookmark the important todos
+  - filter todos
 - ✅ quick search for bookmarkes
 - ✅ Count down alert: 5, 10, 25 minutes
 - ✅ export all data as json